koffiehuis/D3project/DESIGN.md

 This function reloads figure 4

 ## APIs and D3 plugins:
 For this project no APIs are needed, since I've got a local csv file.
-The D3 plugins needed are
+The D3 plugins needed are d3.v5 (https://d3js.org/d3.v5.min.js) and [datamaps](https://github.com/markmarkoh/datamaps/releases/tag/v0.5.0)